Keystone Auctions’ Gary Klinger has an extensive background in Antiques and Art.

 The basic process for Consignors:

-If you consign your items with us, you will get a Consignment Contract that identifies the terms and conditions of consignment (estimated auction timeframe, percentage of hammer price paid to you (negotiated with owner) and that timeframe, lotting or pick-up/packing fees, insurance, ownership, etc.)
+If you consign your items with us, you will get a Consignment Contract that identifies the terms and conditions of consignment (estimated auction timeframe, percentage of hammer price paid to you (sliding scale or other) and that timeframe, lotting or pick-up/packing fees, insurance, ownership, etc.)

 At the time we receive the items (if you bring to us or we remove from your property), we will fill out an Inventory Control sheet listing the items or groups of items and leave a copy with you.
 Due to the design of auctions, some items may go in different auctions, e.g. not all at one time. (p.s. we can identify a huge variety of things but if you have specific knowledge of provenance of a piece, you can add notes to the items before pick up.)

-Once we lot the items in our computer system in a particular auction, we can print a Consignment Order listing the lots attributed to you/your consignor number on request.
-After the auction, we print and send a Consignment Settlement sheet which shows the lots’ hammer prices, commission, any fees withheld, and the balance due.
+Once we lot the items in our computer system in a particular auction, we can print or email a Consignment Order listing the lots attributed to you/your consignor number on request.
+After the auction and after we collect payment from the customers, we send a Consignment Settlement sheet (which shows the lots’ hammer prices, commission, any fees withheld) along with a check.